navidshad/telegram-cms/README.md

             'settings'          :true,	// setting module
             'search'            :true,	// search module
             'sendbox'           :true,	// contact form module
-            'contacttousers'    :true,	// a module for send message to users 'chanelChecker'     :true,	// a module for connecting to a channel 'favorites'         :true,	// a module to make favorite (favorite posts, etc) },
+            'inbox'             :true,	// a module for send message to users 'chanelChecker'     :true,	// a module for connecting to a channel 'favorites'         :true,	// a module to make favorite (favorite posts, etc) },